Loïc Négo: Le Havre

-On 23 June 2023, he was signed by Le Havre.
+On 23 June 2023, Négo was signed by Le Havre.

+AC Omonia

+On 9 July 2026, Négo was signed by Omonia.

 International career

 France

 Négo was born in metropolitan France and is of Guadeloupean descent.
 He is a French youth international and has represented his nation at all levels of youth for which he is eligible.
 Négo was a part of the team that won the 2010 UEFA European Under-19 Football Championship on home soil.

 Hungary

 In February 2019, while he does not speak Hungarian, Négo acquired Hungarian citizenship via naturalization.
 On 8 October 2020, he debuted for the Hungary national team against Bulgaria in the play-offs of Euro 2020.
 On 12 November 2020, he scored his first goal for Hungary against Iceland in the UEFA Euro 2020 qualifying play-offs at the Puskás Aréna.
 Just two minutes after his goal, Dominik Szoboszlai scored another one, enabling Hungary to take the lead and eventually win 2–1 against Iceland, qualifying for the UEFA Euro 2020.

 On 1 June 2021, Négo was included in the final 26-man squad to represent Hungary at the rescheduled UEFA Euro 2020 tournament.
 In the team's opening match against Portugal, he came on as a 65th minute substitute for András Schäfer.
 He went on to start the second game against his birth nation France and the third match against Germany.

 On 14 May 2024, Négo was named in Hungary's squad for UEFA Euro 2024.
 He was an unused substitute in all three of the team's matches as Hungary finished third in Group A.